 Activities across the three schools range from Mandarin lessons or learning a dance from Indian culture, a math and drone program, reading programs, girls workshops, capoeira (an Afro-Brazilian martial art that combines acrobatics, dance and music), yoga, as well as being able to create movies with Legos.

-Another activity Oliver-Flores highlighted was taking a group of girls to the Gymnastics City in Cortlandt Manor for eight weeks to learn the basics of gymnastics.
+Another activity Olivier-Flores highlighted was taking a group of girls to the Gymnastics City in Cortlandt Manor for eight weeks to learn the basics of gymnastics.

 The program is projected to have 575 students attend by the end of each school year.
 They reached this goal last year and currently have 486 students who have participated this year.

-Jillian Villon, a Board of Education Trustee asked Oliver-Flores if there were any boy targeted programs in addition to several girl targeted programs.
-Oliver-Flores said they have a young men’s leadership academy in the middle school, a dance program for boys, and that most programs are co-ed.
+Jillian Villon, a Board of Education Trustee asked Olivier-Flores if there were any boy targeted programs in addition to several girl targeted programs.
+Olivier-Flores said they have a young men’s leadership academy in the middle school, a dance program for boys, and that most programs are co-ed.

-One of the girl targeted programs, Nature Girls, came about because research showed girls around fourth and fifth grade weren’t as interested in math and science, Oliver-Flores said.
-“We thought bringing something like the Nature Girls really would enhance that excitement in them,” Oliver-Flores said.
+One of the girl targeted programs, Nature Girls, came about because research showed girls around fourth and fifth grade weren’t as interested in math and science, Olivier-Flores said.
+“We thought bringing something like the Nature Girls really would enhance that excitement in them,” Olivier-Flores said.
 “We are doing a similar program with the boys, more locally (with) gardening projects, and other activities.”

 The Nature Girls program is provided Thursdays 3:30 p.m. to 5 p.m. with busing provided.
 It is a free after school program for Hillcrest School 5th graders where girls learn about cooperation, science, outdoor skills, hands-on STEM activities, and leadership skills.
 Those interested in signing up can contact Jamie Rossi at [email protected] or at (914) 739-2284.